bridgecrewio/yor/docs/3.Custom Taggers/Custom_tagger_YAML.md

 `yor tag -d . --config-file </path/to/file>`

+You can also decide to use code owners file in case of git modifiers has a conflict (default: false)

+`yor tag -d . --config-file </path/to/file> --use-code-owners`

 The YAML based custom tagging configuration file includes the following options:
 1. Name key definition (required)
 2. Default key value and default keys (required)